jackreimers/Injact/README.md

 ```
 > **Note**
 > In this example the factory is created as an inner class of `MyClass`, but it can be created anywhere.
-> This is just a convenient way to keep the factory and the class it creates together and allows us to access the factory using `MyClass.Factory`.

 3. Bind the factory to the container.

 ```csharp
 public override void InstallBindings()
 {